PloneGov-IT/pd.prenotazioni/README.rst

 Popup with tooltipster
 ----------------------

-The product adds to the agenda some popups using the library `tooltipster`__
+The product adds to the agenda some pop-ups using the library `tooltipster`__

 __ http://iamceege.github.io/tooltipster/